MicrosoftDocs/azure-devops-yaml-schema/task-reference/twine-authenticate-v1.md

 ### When in my pipeline should I run this task?

-This task must run before you use twine to upload python distributions to an authenticated package source, such as Azure Artifacts.
+This task must run before you use twine to upload Python distributions to an authenticated package source, such as Azure Artifacts.
 There are no other ordering requirements.
 Multiple invocations of this task will not stack credentials.
 Every task run will erase any previously stored credentials.

 ### My agent is behind a web proxy.
 Will TwineAuthenticate set up twine to use my proxy?